 You will receive an acknowledgement email from us once we receive your application.
 We will do our best to match your requirements with what is available – we may call or email you if we require further information, particularly if you have indicated that you have a medical condition.
 We’ll contact you with further information as soon as we can.

 If you want to live with your friends, simply put their name down in the Additional Notes section of your application and ask them to do the same.
 As long as we have availability, we will fulfil your request.

-If you are made a room offer in UCLan owned or leased accommodation and you are a UK/EU student you will need to pay a reservation fee of £250 when you accept the offer, this is a pre-payment of rent.
+If you are made a room offer in UCLan owned or leased accommodation and you are a UK/EU student you will need to make an Advance Rent Payment of £250 when you accept the offer – this Advance Payment of Rent will be deducted from your October rent instalment.
 The balance of the rent is collected in 3 parts, usually in October, January and April.
-More detailed information is provided with any offer made.
+Alternative payment arrangements are offered for Dentistry and Nursing students, detailed information on payment terms available to you will be provided with any room offer made.

 You are not insured by the University.
-UK Home students may be able to extend your parents’ home policy.
-Otherwise you will need to arrange your own insurance, as will all international students.
+UK students may be able to extend any existing house insurance policies from their familial home, but you will need to check your own policy.
+Otherwise you will need to arrange your own contents insurance, as will all international students.